ArtifactDB/SewerRat/README.md

 Similarly, if we deleted a file, SewerRat will remove it from the index.
 This ensures that the information in the index reflects the directory contents on the filesystem.
 Users can also manually update a directory by repeating the process above to re-index the directory's contents.

+As an aside: updates and symbolic links can occasionally interact in strange ways.
+Specifically, updates to the indexed information for symbolic links are based on the modification time of the link target.
+One can imagine a pathological case where a symbolic link is changed to a different target with the same modification time as the previous target, which will not be captured by SewerRat.
+Currently, this can only be resolved by deleting all affected symbolic links, re-registering the directory, and then restoring the links and re-registering again.

 ### Deregistering